Greentube/messaging/README.md

 * JSON - with Newtonsoft.Json
 * XML - with System.Xml.XmlSerializer
-* Protobuf - with protobuf-net
+* ProtoBuf - with protobuf-net

 Example serialization setup: